 Johann Langlie / Brian Luzietti / Larry Peacock / Jim Torres / Tim Wiles, 1995

-True, the mid-90s posed an immense challenge to developers as they had to adapt to sweeping technological changes.
-However, those years were a golden era for video gaming, marking the popularisation of 3D gaming – and of Red Book game audio.
-These two momentous developments came together in Descent, which was the first fully 3D first-person shooter.
-Descent’s original PC version came with a MIDI score heavily influenced by then-popular industrial metal bands like Nine Inch Nails, Skinny Puppy and Front Line Assembly.
-A few months later, the composers of the game’s Mac port didn’t have to try and mimic such forceful musical inspirations through MIDI emulations.
-They had actual instruments and Red book audio at their disposal.
+The mid-90s were a golden era for video gaming, marking the popularisation of 3D gaming and of Red Book game audio.
+These two momentous developments came together in Descent, the first fully 3D first-person shooter.
+Descent‘s original PC version came with a MIDI score heavily influenced by then-popular industrial metal bands like Nine Inch Nails, Skinny Puppy, and Front Line Assembly.
+A few months later, the composers of the game’s Mac port had actual instruments and Red Book audio at their disposal — no need to mimic such forceful musical inspirations through MIDI emulations.

 Descent‘s ceaselessly creative industrial metal score is a beautiful example of the artistic freedom that composers often enjoyed around that time.
 The result is a masterful exercise in maximalist genre-bending, a monumental beast of a game score written when composers discovered the joys of working with live instruments — throwing caution and restraint to the wind in the process.

-Elsewhere, listeners find excursions into melodic 70s hard rock, trippy 90s electronica, apocalyptic synth ostinati, squealing free jazz saxophone parts and blindingly dissonant guitar riffs that verge on avant-garde metal.
+Elsewhere, listeners find excursions into melodic 70s hard rock, trippy 90s electronica, apocalyptic synth ostinati, squealing free jazz saxophone parts, and blindingly dissonant guitar riffs that verge on avant-garde metal.
 All of it is dialled up to 11 to maintain maximum intensity, yet paced in such an assured fashion that the music’s relentless attitude never becomes overbearing.
 Listen to how the composers layer their competing musical ideas on “Titan Mine” as the piece keeps building into the sort of majestic, magnificently controlled chaos only very few scores ever achieve.
-Descent is a momentous achievement – industrial music at its most excessive yet tightly controlled, not just gritty and adrenaline-pumping but also convincingly expansive and spacious in its world-building.
-In short, one hell of an epic score.
+Descent is a momentous achievement — industrial music at its most excessive yet tightly controlled, not just gritty and adrenaline-pumping but also convincingly expansive and spacious in its world-building.

 Hero Quest II: Legacy of Sorasil Soundtrack